The World of Charles Dickens

 (vendor fact sheet)

-Applications for the 2019 Great Dickens Christmas Fair will become available in Spring 2019.
+Applications for the 2019 Great Dickens Christmas Fair are due by May 15, 2019.
 Thank you for your interest.

 Guidelines and sample drawings for designing and decorating your booth to bring to life Charles Dickens' London: storefronts, facades, props, and lighting fixtures, as well as guidelines for merchant carts.